Home > About Us

 1. Drs.Supranoto Dipokusumo (Chairman)

-Indonesian citizen, 63 years old, completed his MBA study program at the University of Toledo, USA in 1992.
-Has joined the Company since 2001.
-Currently he also serves as Independent Commissioner of PT Alumindo Light Metal Industry Tbk.
+Indonesian citizen, 65 years old, completed his MBA program at the University of Toledo, USA in 1992.
+He currently also serves as Independent Commissioner of PT Indal Aluminum Industry Tbk and PT Alumindo Light Metal Industry Tbk.

 2. Heri Kustiyono Rudiantoro (Member)

-Indonesian citizen, 64 years old, graduated from Economics majoring in Accounting at Narotama University, Surabaya and has worked in a Public Accounting Firm for 17 years.
-He joined the Maspion Group since 2000.
+Indonesian citizen, 66 years old, completed his Economics majoring in Accounting at Narotama University, Surabaya and has had a career in a Public Accounting Firm for 17 years.
+He joined the Audit Committee since 2014.

 3. Bambang Njoto Prajitno (Member)

-Indonesian citizen, 57 years old, graduated from Economics majoring in Accounting at Brawijaya University, Surabaya, has worked in banking and other companies in the field of internal audit and finance for 10 years.
-He joined the Maspion Group since 2000.
+Indonesian citizen, 59 years old, completed his Economics majoring in Accounting at Brawijaya University, Malang, has had a career in banking and other companies in the field of internal audit and finance for 10 years.
+He joined the Audit Committee since 2014.

 Term of Office of Audit Committee Members

-Based on the decision of the Board of Commissioners No. 002/INAI-DK/SK/2020 dated June 29, 2020, the term of office of the members of the Audit Committee starts from June 30, 2020 until the end of the AGM in 2023 or until changes are made by the Board of Commissioners.
+Based on the decision of the Board of Commissioners No.003/INAI-DK/SK/2023 dated June 15, 2023, the term of office of the Audit Committee members starts from June 15, 2023 until 2026 or until there are changes made by the Board of Commissioners.

 Audit Committee Independence

-In order to be able to provide accountable references, opinions and suggestions, as well as carry out their duties and responsibilities professionally and independently without any conflict of interest and intervention from any party, all members of the Company's Audit Committee come from independent parties who are selected according to their abilities, background, experience and education.
-All members of the Audit Committee do not own the Company's shares, have no business relationship with the Company, are free from personal interests and have no affiliation with the main shareholders or the Board of Commissioners and Directors.
+In order to provide references, opinions and suggestions that are accountable, and to carry out their duties and responsibilities professionally and independently without any conflict of interest and intervention from any party, all members of the Company's Audit Committee come from independent parties selected according to their abilities, background, experience and education.
+All members of the Audit Committee do not own shares of the Company, do not have a business relationship with the Company, are free from personal interests and have no affiliation with the main shareholders or the Board of Commissioners and Directors.

-Audit Committee meetings are held at least once in 3 (three) months and attended by at least (one half) of the total members.
+Audit Committee meetings are held at least once every 3 (three) months and attended by at least more than ½ (one half) of the total number of members.
 Each Audit Committee Meeting is stated in the Minutes of Meeting and signed by all members of the Audit Committee present and submitted to the Board of Commissioners.

 Audit Committee Training

-The training or seminars attended by members of the Audit Committee in 2022 are:
+The training or seminars attended by Audit Committee members in 2024 are:

-A brief description of the Audit Committee's Activities and ReportsDuring 2022, the Audit Committee has carried out its duties, responsibilities and authorities in accordance with the Financial Services Authority Regulations and the Audit Committee Charter, including:
+A brief description of the Audit Committee's Activities and ReportsDuring 2024, the Audit Committee has carried out its duties, responsibilities and authorities in accordance with the Financial Services Authority Regulation and the Audit Committee Charter, including

-1. Held 4 meetings including meetings with the Internal Auditor and the Board of Directors
+1. Holding 4 meetings including meetings with the Internal Auditor and the Board of Directors.

 2. Reviewing the financial information that will be issued by the Company to the public and/or related authorities.

-3. Conduct a review of the Company's supervision and operational activities as well as the Company's financial condition during 2022.
+3. Reviewing the Company's supervision and operational activities as well as the Company's financial condition during 2024.

-4. Reviewing business strategic plans, financial reports and Good Corporate Governance reports.
+4. Reviewing the strategic business plan, financial reports and Good Corporate Governance reports.

-5. Provide recommendations to the Board of Commissioners in the appointment of a Public Accountant and/or Public Accounting Firm based on independence, scope of assignment and amount of fee.
+5. Providing recommendations to the Board of Commissioners in appointing Public Accountants and/or Public Accounting Firms based on independence, scope of assignment and amount of fees.

 Corporate Secretary